rijwinprince-0x/rijwinprince-0x/README.md

 # 👋 Hi, I'm Rijwin Prince

-First-year **cybersecurity student** focused on **offensive security** — building hands-on skills through CTFs, Python projects, and practical labs.
+A **cybersecurity student** focused on **offensive security** — building hands-on skills through CTFs, Python projects, and practical labs.

 🎯 Currently exploring: web exploitation, Python scripting, and the foundations of pentesting 🏆 Competing in **CTF's** with **ZERODAY GUYS**